Human Rights Jurisprudence in relation to the Armed Forces

 Birgitta Nyström presented the European Social Charter and its monitoring system, undertaken by the European Committee of Social Rights (ECSR).
 Among others, the ECSR examines collective complaints against states that do not comply with the Charter.
 So far, 150 decisions have been taken by the committee including on cases related to police and military personnel.
 These cases addressed trade union rights, namely the right to organise (article 5) and to bargain collectively (article 6).
 Although restrictions to the rights and principles set by the Charter is foreseen in Article G, the decisions of the ECSR evolved in the last years as to narrowly interpret the charter and recognize trade union rights for military personnel (cfr. case 83/2012, European Confederation of Police v.
 Ireland, case 112/2014, EUROMIL v.
 Ireland and case 140/2016 CGIL v.
 Italy).
 The last cases particularly recognized military personnel the right to bargain collectively and the right to strike.

 Jonna Naumanen introduced the reviewed ODIHR/DCAF “Handbook on Human Rights and Fundamental Freedoms of Armed Forces Personnel” initially published in 2008 and its core concept of “Citizens in Uniform”.
 The handbook presents the state of play in the OSCE region as regards the situation of human rights of armed forces personnel, highlights best practices and makes recommendations.
-She also reminded the importance of remaining politically neutral in armed forces.
-She also joined Ms. Nyström’s idea by saying “You cannot prohibit the right to join an association, but you can forbid the extend of it, you can regulate the ways associations function.”
+Ms Naumanen particularly highlighted recent developments as regards human rights jurisprudence in the OSCE region.
+Regarding political participation, restrictions lessened in the last decade.
+On freedom of association, she recalled the Matelly v.
+France and ADEFDROMIL v.
+France cases that concluded the right to organise in the armed forces can be restricted but not completely suppressed, as well as the cases highlighted by Ms Nystrom in her presentation on the Social Charter.
+Other recent jurisprudence included issues of mistreatment, bullying and unexplained death; conscientious objection to military service; and equality and non-discrimination.

-Johan Van De Walle brough a national perspective in this debate by presenting the Belgian integrity policy and focusing on hazing and bullying in armed forces.
-The integrity policy aims at preventing hazing and bullying and support is provided tothe victims by the Director General Health and Well-Being (DG H &WB).
-He also mentioned that in case of bullying and hazing, correctives measures are to be taken by the hierarchy.
+Johan Van De Walle brought a national point of view in this debate and focused on hazing and bullying in the Belgian armed forces, where a comprehensive integrity policy is being implemented from 2019 onwards with the support of various actors.
+Complaints are handled at Inspectorate General level and support provided to the victims by the Director General Health and Well-Being (DG H &WB).
+In case of bullying and hazing, correctives measures are to be taken by the hierarchy.
 In order to punish and have a better control on these issues, a new evaluation system will be released in January 2020 that will evaluate the ethical behaviour during statutory evaluation.
-This new evaluation system is supposed to be present in each member of the BE Armed Forces, irrespective of type of function or level of command.

-Finally, Lauren Kierans spoke about an issue of current attention in armed forces, whistleblowing.
-She raised the question of how military organisations could deal with whistleblowers, the reasons we need them and how to protect them.
-She also mentioned the different personal and professional repercussions that whistleblowers face, for instance harassment or not being able to get promoted.
+Finally, Lauren Kierans spoke about a current issue occurring in armed forces, whistleblowing.
+She raised the question of how can military organisations deal with whistleblowers, the reasons we need them and how to protect them.
+She also mentioned the different personal and professional repercussions that whistleblowers have to face, for instance harassment or not being able to be promoted.
 Finally, she talked about the repercussion of disclosures on national security, defence and international relations.
-What is important to keep in mind is that disclosures are allowed in the armed forces as long as it is in the interest of protecting public interest.
-She gave examples of several national situations as regards the protection of whistleblowers in the armed forces and highlighted the agreement on the EU Directive on whistleblower protection that Member States will need to transpose in their national legislation within the two years following its adoption.
+In the armed forces, staff members often face difficulties in reporting wrongdoing due to restrictions to their right to freedom of expression, their duty to obey a lawful order and national security concerns.
+What is important to keep in mind is that disclosures are made by workers in the public interest.
+In the EU, only 10 Member States have a comprehensive or fragmented protection system for whistleblowers.
+A Directive on the topic was therefore agreed on this year and Member States will have two years to transpose it into national laws.

 The conference continued with presentations and discussions on the “Use of Propaganda and Other Methods of Influencing Other Nations” and finally concluded on the next day with recent publications in the field of International Law, Military Law and the Law of War.